 “I’ve spent a lot of money over the years buying apron patterns and you have at least a hundred of them listed for free on Tipnut, you’re saving me a pile of cash!”

-I may not have every single crafty and clever thing listed on Tipnut just yet, but I sure do have a lot of it!
+I may not have every single crafty and clever thing listed on this website just yet, but I sure do have a lot of it!

-Here are three easy ways you can combine the power of an online search engine with Tipnut so you can save yourself the hassle of digging through thousands of search listings–and of course, all free!
+Here are a couple easy ways you can combine the power of an online search engine with Tipnut so you can save yourself the hassle of digging through thousands of listings–and of course, all free!

 Easy Method #1

-Here’s another way you can use a search engine with Tipnut so you’ll always find the good stuff quickly…
+Here’s a way you can always find the good stuff quickly…

-- Each time you search for something online, use the keyword “tipnut” first.
+- Each time you are looking for something online, use the keyword “tipnut” first.

 - For example, if you’re looking for a zucchini bread recipe, visit the search engine and type in “tipnut zucchini bread” (quotes aren’t necessary)…and voila! you have a pile of recipes at your fingertips that I’ve collected from all over the net (saving you time and better yet–you know the ones I pick are goodies).

-The first results from your searches will always be from Tipnut.com (disregarding the search engine’s sponsored advertisements that may appear) and it works with any search engine you use…if not, the search engine is kablooey and it’s time to pick a different one! lol.
+The first results will always be from Tipnut.com (disregarding the engine’s sponsored advertisements that may appear) and it works with any search engine you use…if not, the engine is kablooey and it’s time to pick a different one! lol.

 Here are a few examples (I’ve removed any advertisements):